google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs -(23) பூவரசு Portia Tree Skip to main content

 Flowers: Pale yellow without red stigma as in Sea Hibiscus.
 Last for only one day, turning maroon and dropping then.

-Fruits: Capsule is a flattened leathery sphere with disc-like sepals.
+Fruits: A capsule is a flattened leathery sphere with disc-like sepals.
 Green at first, turning brown then black as it ripens and dries.
 The capsule then opens releasing 8-15 black seeds.

-Similar plant: Sea Hibiscus (Hibiscus tiliaceus): flowers appear similar, yellow with maroon eye and also turn dull orange with age, but have dark red stigma, and fall off the same evening or
+Similar plant: Sea Hibiscus (Hibiscus tiliaceus): flowers appear similar, yellow with maroon eyes and also turn dull orange with age, but have a dark red stigma, and fall off the same evening or

 Photo from